 As we got older, our pineapple tarts had a reputation all of their own – my granny would receive orders by the thousands!
 And it followed us everywhere we went, once someone tasted our tarts, there was no turning back, every year until I left Singapore for the UK, I’d get asked for “a favour”!
 Paid favours of course, but by the dozens!

-Use a sheet of plastic or cling film to roll out the dough, this will create a smoother dough.
+Use a sheet of plastic or cling film to roll out the dough.
+This will not only stop the dough from sticking to your rolling pin but it will also create a smoother dough.
 The cling film will lose its sticky feel very quickly as you use it.

 Dip the cutter into the flour, shake off excess, then cut, after every 2-3 cuts!
 Trust me or it’ll stick!